 A good Customer Success Manager keeps customers at the forefront of every decision and action.
 They’re efficient communicators, know when to push a bit, but also when to hold off.
 They make a customer feel supported and in the loop when there might be some upcoming uncertainty.
 They’re striving for mutual advocacy.
 Above all, a good CSM knows their customers.
 They know which lifecycle is best suited for one’s needs and how to present their solution/services for maximum value gained.
 Do you know the kind of CSM you are?
 Compare your day-to-day with this infographic.

 Be on the lookout for the rest of our Definition blogs.
-We’ll be discussing the definition of Customer Loyalty next!
+Find part 1 of “The Definition of Customer Loyalty” here!